-The Art of M&A® Executing Integration for Maximum Results – Online with M&A Direct℠: Online / March 2021
+The Art of M&A® Executing Integration for Maximum Results: Live-Online with M&A Direct℠: Online / March 2021

 No matter how compelling the deal strategy or synergies, M&A success is heavily dependent on your ability to execute well amidst complexity.
 This workshop highlights essential executive and IMO roles, responsibilities, decisions, and milestones throughout the entire M&A lifecycle framework.

-Based on and adapted from our premier three-day on-site workshops, this ONLINE training workshop will help you and your organization lead, plan, launch, and execute a successful M&A integration program from start to finish.
+Based on and adapted from our premier three-day in-person workshops, this Live-Online training session will help you and your organization lead, plan, launch, and execute a successful M&A integration program from start to finish.